elchs/LetoDBf/Readme.txt

   then all data movement can happen at server without network load.
   If <bFor> or <bWhile> are codeblocks, aka {||...} versus "{||...}" with apostrophs, these can not transfered to server and much be evaluated (slow performent) at client side.
-  The header: "leto_std.ch" translates the corresponding COMMAND version to letoDbš() variants, e.g. 'SORT TO cFile ALL FOR cFor' --> letoDbSort( cToFile, {{all fields}}, "cFor", ... ).
+  The header: "leto_std.ch" translates the corresponding COMMAND version to letoDBf() variants, e.g. 'SORT TO cFile ALL FOR cFor' --> letoDbSort( cToFile, {{all fields}}, "cFor", ... ).

       leto_DBJOIN( cnAlias, [cFile, [aFields], cbFor, cRDD, nConnection, cCodePage[, [ lTemp ] ] )